Using the Lucid Visual Collaboration Platform as a single source of truth

 Additionally, in both Lucidchart and Lucidspark, you can use Embedded Links to add a thumbnail for the link directly into your document or board.
-With Embedded Links, collaborators can preview the link’s content without leaving Lucid.
-By embedding links into Lucid documents and boards, team members can access all the project context they need to make decisions and move projects forward in one centralized location.
+With Embedded Links, collaborators can preview the link’s content without leaving the Lucid Visual Collaboration Platform.
+By embedding links into documents and boards, team members can access all the project context they need to make decisions and move projects forward in one centralized location.

 For example, with Embedded Link for OneDrive, easily embed documents from Microsoft Word, Powerpoint, and Excel directly into your Lucidspark boards or Lucidchart documents.
 And if your team works in Figma, you can use Embedded Link for Figma to embed Figma files into your Lucidspark whiteboard or Lucidchart diagrams.

 Increase team alignment even further with Embedded Link for Google Workspace.
-Start by inserting Google Docs, Sheets, or Slides into your Lucid documents.
-Then, keep your team in the loop as projects progress with the ability to refresh, expand, and edit your files—all without ever leaving Lucid.
+Start by inserting Google Docs, Sheets, or Slides into your Lucidchart documents or Lucidspark boards.
+Then, keep your team in the loop as projects progress with the ability to refresh, expand, and edit your files—all without ever leaving the Lucid Visual Collaboration Platform.